Description

 Risk and Exploitability

 The CVSS score of 5.1 indicates a moderate impact.
-No EPSS value is published and the vulnerability is not listed in the CISA KEV catalog, suggesting limited current exploitation data.
+The EPSS score is 0.00152, below 1%, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited current exploitation data.
 The attack vector is inferred to be remote and unauthenticated, as the vulnerable parsing functions are publicly documented entry points and can be invoked by any requester that supplies a malicious version string.
 Successful exploitation would exhaust CPU and memory resources, potentially halting an application or the BEAM scheduler.

 Remediation